 As Gerhard Munthe sat impatiently worrying about the repeated delays in the publication of Draumkvæde, and his creativity longed for illustrating other folk songs, in December 1903 he was visited by a friend, Friedrich Deneken (1857–1927).
 He was director of the Museum for applied arts in Krefeld, Germany – Kaiser Wilhelm Museum.

-According to Deneken’s letter to the type founder Karl Klingspor, written after his visit, Munthe had shown him the script of Codex Frisianus, but I believe that it must have been Munthe’s interpretation of them; that is to say the script of Draumkvæde.
-Munthe asked Deneken if he knew somebody in Germany who would be interested in making a typeface based on them.
+According to Deneken’s letter to the type founder Karl Klingspor, written after his visit, Munthe had shown him the script of Codex Frisianus, but I believe that it must have been Munthe’s interpretation of them; that is to say the script in the already printed Draumkvæde.
+Munthe asked Deneken if he knew somebody in Germany who would be interested in producing a typeface from the letterforms.
 Such a typeface would be needed for his planned publications of other Norwegian folk songs.4

 Rudhard’sche Schriftgiesserei was one of the first type foundries to engage artists in order to design new typefaces.
 This had proved a success with Otto Eckmann’s art nouveau typeface Eckmann-Schrift (1900).

 Karl Klingspor’s evaluation of the letterforms

 Karl Klingspor was interested, as Munthe’s art already was known to him.
 He responded positively to the printed examples he had received, and wrote back to Deneken: «I like this script exceptionally well, and I regard it as an exciting challenge to make a really fine typeface on the basis of this material.» But, he added: «This project is not as simple as Munthe seems to think.»